chiselstrike/chiselstrike/docusaurus/docs/Reference/chisel-cli.md

 ## Manifest files

-The CLI parses an manifest file `Chisel.toml`, which has the following format:
+The CLI parses a manifest file `Chisel.toml`, which has the following format:

 ```toml
 types = ["types"]